 You are obsessed with your own failures and feelings of inadequacy.

 You desperately seek answers on how to solve the specific problems and flaws the narcissist has identified in you.

 You may be under the influence of Bullies, Narcissists and Manipulators and may not even be aware of it.
 The terrifying thing is that often victim's are completely blind to their abuser's behaviour.
 This article How to Recognize Someone With Covert Narcissism explains how someone may still be controlling you under the radar!

 Whatever experience you are going though, please don't suffer in silence.
-Contact Silver Birch Therapies now for a FREE Confidential Consultation.
+Contact Silver Birch Therapies now to discuss your situation.